 - tortillas, corn or flour or gluten-free

 - homemade spaghetti-o’s

 - homemade chicken nuggets (counts as starch and protein, plus another recipe here)

-- spicy “fried” chicken strips
+- “fried” chicken strips

 - shredded cheese